Andyjag91/Supervised_Machine_Learning_Challenge/README.md

 The LogisticRegression and RandomForestClassifier models were Fit and scored on the scaled data.

 ### Results:

--
-- Logistic Regression is a better model fit for the data and is also sensitive when the data is scaled and when important features are selected.
-For Random Forest there is no visible change once the data is scaled and improtant features are selected.
+- Score from testing data using Logisitic Regression: 0.5168013611229264 -Score from testing data using Random forest classifier: 0.5857082092726499 -Score from scaled testing data using logistic Regression: 0.7501063377286261 -Score from scaled testing data using random forest classifier: 0.5850701829008932

 ### Conclusion

+-0.7501063377286261 > 0.5850701829008932
+-Logistic regression model yielded a higher score of 0.75 compared to the random forest score of 0.59
-- Logistic Regression is a better model fit for the data and is also sensitive when the data is scaled and when important features are selected.
-For Random Forest there is no visible change once the data is scaled and improtant features are selected.
+- Logistic Regression is a better model fit for the data
+- Logisitic regression is more flexible and attentive to scaled data as opposed to random forest classifier

 ### References

 LendingClub (2019-2020) _Loan Stats_.
 Retrieved from: [https://resources.lendingclub.com/](https://resources.lendingclub.com/)